instructor-ai/instructor/docs/blog/posts/generator.md

 ## Python Generators: An Efficient Approach to Iterables

 Generators in Python are a game-changer for handling large data sets and stream processing.
-They allow functions to yield values one at a time, pausing and resuming their state, which is a more memory-efficient approach compared to traditional collections that store all elements in memory.
+They allow functions to yield values one at a time, pausing and resuming their state, which is a faster and more memory-efficient approach compared to traditional collections that store all elements in memory.

 ### The Basics: Yielding Values